178.7 Automated Sources

 Examples:

 The CAO must review information available from Data Exchanges at application or renewal.
-The CAO must act on "new" information identified by the system within 45 calendar days of the posting of the information to IEVS/DX.
+The CAO must act on "new" information identified by the system within 45 calendar days of the posting of the information to DX.

 Information from WAGE/Exchange 1, IRS/Exchange 4, Unearned Income/Exchange 5, Deceased Persons/Exchange 8, Paris Match/Exchange 9a, CJIS/Exchange 10, and AVS/Exchange 12 always requires further verification.